 Our passion is using big data to create value for patients and populations

 Our methods and method development are focused on using big data to guide risk estimation, treatment decisions, and evaluation of treatment effects, risks and costs.
 In addition to traditional data sources such as clinical trials and cohorts with multiple omics data, we use emerging ones such as electronic health records and patient-generated data.
 We use causal inference methods such as Mendelian randomization, causal diagrams, and propensity score-based methods.
-But we also venture into machine learning methods, and develop novel methods for randomised clinical trials and individual participant data meta-analysis.
+We also explore machine learning methods, and develop novel methods for randomised clinical trials and individual participant data meta-analysis.

 Research theme: Digital Health